operator-framework/operator-sdk/code-of-conduct.md

-## RedHat Community Code of Conduct
+## Red Hat Community Code of Conduct

 ### Contributor Code of Conduct